West Boca Raton, Florida: Private schools

 A number of prominent Jewish day schools are located in Boca Raton, notably Donna Klein Jewish Academy, Katz Hillel Day School, and Katz Yeshiva High School, which are all on the campus of the Jewish Federation of South Palm Beach County.

 Boca Prep International School is also in West Boca.
 The school offers the IB Diploma Programme.

 Culture and attractions

-West Boca is home to the South County Regional Park, featuring the Coconut Cove Waterpark, the Daggerwing Nature Center, the Osprey Point Golf Course, the Sunset Cove Amphitheater, and various athletic fields.
+West Boca is home to the South County Regional Park, featuring the Coconut Cove Waterpark, the Daggerwing Nature Center, the Osprey Point Golf Course, the Sunset Cove Amphitheater, and various athletic fields, like Loggers' Run Park, for example.
 There is also a West Boca news company and Facebook page.

 The Evert Tennis Academy, a tennis training center for developing collegiate and professional tennis players, is located in Mission Bay, a development in West Boca Raton.
 The academy was founded by professional tennis player Chris Evert and her brother John Evert.

 Libraries

 The Palm Beach County Library System has two branches in West Boca, the West Boca Branch and Glades Road Branch.
 Both branches serve a large number of children's material, nonfiction, and adult fiction.